scaleway/terraform-provider-scaleway/docs/data-sources/domain_record.md

 - `record_id` - (Optional) The unique identifier of the record.
 Cannot be used with `name`, `type`, and `data`.

 - `project_id` - (Defaults to the Project ID specified in the [provider configuration](../index.md#project_id)).
-The ID of the project associated with the domain.
+The ID of the Project associated with the domain.

 ## Attributes reference

-This section lists the attributes that are exported by the scaleway_domain_record data source.
+This section lists the attributes that are exported when the `scaleway_domain_record` data source is created.
 These attributes can be referenced in other parts of your Terraform configuration:

-In addition to all arguments above, the following attributes are exported:

 - `id` - The unique identifier of the record.